 Preserving Greek Heritage with The Golden Vasilopita Coin

-More than ever, it is of paramount importance to preserve this tradition for the young, due to growing inter-faith marriages, and declining church attendance.DAYTONA BEACH, FLORIDA, UNITED STATES, December 1, 2020 /EINPresswire.com/ -- The Greek Tradition of the Vasilopita (vah-see-low-pita) when literally translated, means Saint Basil Cake, and has captivated young and old for almost 1,600 years with a “Prize-Inside” mentality.
+An estimated 220 million Eastern Orthodox from around the world, share the same tradition in various ways; all will be bringing good luck for the New Year.DAYTONA BEACH, FLORIDA, UNITED STATES, December 4, 2020 /EINPresswire.com/ -- The Greek Tradition of the Vasilopita (vah-see-low-pita) when literally translated, means Saint Basil Cake, and has captivated young and old for almost 1,600 years with a “Prize-Inside” mentality.

 Now more than ever before, it is of paramount importance to preserve this time-honored tradition, especially for the young, due to growing inter-faith marriages, and declining church attendance.